Dropping Standardized Testing for Admissions Trades Off Information and Access: Calibrated simulations with UT Austin data

-Using application and transcript data from the University of Texas at Austin, we now demonstrate how an admissions committee could measure the trade-off in practice to better decide whether to drop their test scores requirement.
+Our results establish that (a) there are reasonable parameter ranges both in which dropping the test can be beneficial and harmful for the desiderata, and (b) when tests are required, outcomes can depend on whether the model allows students to self-select to take the test.
+Real admissions decisions are much more complex than our model \citep{selingo2020whogetsin}, and a key challenge in empirical admissions settings is selective data availability \citep{rothstein2004college}, since we typically only observe college outcome data for those admitted, which partially depends on test scores and other admission features.
+Given these limitations, our calibrated simulation exercise should be viewed as suggestive examples that dropping the test can either improve or worsen the desiderata, as opposed to establishing optimal policy for any particular setting.

-\textbf{Data.} Our data is from the Texas Higher Education Opportunity Project (THEOP), a public dataset of applications and transcripts for universities in Texas~\citep{tienda2011texas}.
-We focus on data from the University of Texas at Austin, for students who applied in 1992-1997.\footnote{This period represents all applications from before the time Texas adopted the Top Ten Percent rule, in which all students at the top of their Texas public high school class were accepted regardless of other application components.}

-For each applicant, we observe their high school \textit{class rank} (rounded to nearest decile), standardized \textit{test score} (SAT, or ACT score translated to equivalent SAT score); we also observe demographic features (gender, ethnicity, citizenship status), characteristics of their high school (relative \textit{economic privilege} rounded to nearest quartile, public/private, whether it's within Texas), and the major and college to which they're applying.\footnote{The University of Texas admits students by college.} We further observe admissions decisions and, for accepted students, whether they enrolled.
-Finally, for those who enrolled, we observe rich transcript data: their GPA, number of credit hours, and major/college for each enrolled semester.
+\textbf{Data.} Our data is from the Texas Higher Education Opportunity Project (THEOP), a semipublic dataset of applications and transcripts for universities in Texas~\citep{tienda2011texas}.
+We focus on data from the University of Texas at Austin, for students who enrolled there in 1992-1997 and completed at least 24 credit hours.\footnote{This period represents admissions from before the time Texas adopted the Top Ten Percent rule, in which all students at the top of their Texas public high school class were accepted regardless of other application components.} For each student, we observe their high school \textit{class rank} (rounded to nearest decile), standardized \textit{test score} (SAT, or ACT score translated to equivalent SAT score); we also observe characteristics of their high school (including relative \textit{economic privilege} rounded to nearest quartile, which is a measure of the socioeconomic status of the students the high school serves).
+Since we consider enrolled students, we observe their GPA and number of credit hours for each enrolled semester, that we use to calculate overall GPA in their first year and afterwards.